 Sounds straightforward enough, right?
 Well, not so fast.

 The frog is small, the carving intricate.
-As befits the oldest university in Spain (and third oldest in the world,) the University Entrance is a rather grand affair.
 Even when you know what you’re looking for, it can take some time.

-A few streets away, a similar apricot-coloured carving graces the walls of the New Cathedral (after all, work only began on this one in 1513.)
+A few streets away, you can play similar games with the facade of the New Cathedral (new in this case means that work began in 1513.)